-As of right now, all Walt Disney World has stated in terms of an opening date for Star Wars: Galactic Starcruiser Resort is sometime in 2021.
-If this were a normal hotel, we’d have every reason to believe it could open next year, even with the delays caused by the closure of Walt Disney World.
+Last year, Walt Disney World indicated that Star Wars: Galactic Starcruiser Resort would open sometime in 2021.
+If this were a normal hotel, we’d have every reason to believe it could open in 2021, even with the delays caused by the closure of Walt Disney World last year.

 However, that is absolutely not the case with Star Wars: Galactic Starcruiser Resort.
 For one, the exterior is basically just a plain show-building.
 Aside from the porte-cochère, the rest of the exterior won’t be visible to guests.
 It’ll be concealed with trees and other cloaking devices.
 (Remember, the hotel doesn’t have actual windows.)

-We drive by the construction site for Star Wars: Galactic Starcruiser Resort every few days (not intentionally, it just happens to be right next to an overpass we use with frequency) and the exterior work looks like it’s nearing completion.
-Visible construction has been moving at a brisk pace over the course of the last year.
+We drive by the construction site for Star Wars: Galactic Starcruiser Resort every few days (not intentionally, it just happens to be right next to an overpass we use with frequency) and the exterior work looks like it’s finished.
+Visible construction has been moving at a brisk pace since last summer.

 In other words, it’s too early to offer estimates about an opening date for Star Wars: Galactic Starcruiser Resort, and visible construction progress is absolutely no basis for such predictions, anyway.
-With all of that said, we’d be surprised if Star Wars: Galactic Starcruiser Resort opens next year.
+With all of that said, we’d be surprised if Star Wars: Galactic Starcruiser Resort opens in 2021.
 We think 2022 is looking more and more likely.

-In February 2020, Walt Disney World teased that Star Wars: Galactic Starcruiser Resort reservations will open “later this year.”
-A more specific timeframe as to when is anyone’s guess, but it’s worth noting that Walt Disney World typically releases vacation packages for the following year in mid-June.
-For example, 2020 packages were released last year on June 18.
+Last year shortly before the closure, Walt Disney World teased that Star Wars: Galactic Starcruiser Resort reservations would open “later this year.”
+For obvious and understandable reasons, that did not happen.
+In a normal year, Walt Disney World releases vacation packages for the following year in mid-June.

 If the Star Wars: Galactic Starcruiser Resort is something that interests you, we’d highly recommend booking it ASAP when reservations open.
 This is for a couple of reasons.
 First, prices are likely to go up–Disney rarely decreases prices.
 Second, this is an ambitious and envelope-pushing idea, and when it opens will be in a state of ‘pure & pristine’ Imagineering.
 Compromises and changes are likely to be made in service of operational realities, changing demographics, and guest feedback.